OpenNWP/L-GAME/README.md

 ### Dependencies

 Everything is easy and quick to install.
+These instructions are for Ubuntu.

 * cmake: `sudo apt-get install cmake`
 * [atmostracers](https://github.com/OpenNWP/atmostracers)